Legal | Patron Protection

 A player’s set deposit limit shall automatically renew unless adjusted.

-A player can set a loss limit, in order to restrict the amount of money
+A player can set a spend limit, in order to restrict the amount of money

 (i) calendar day- beginning at 12.00 am on the day when the loss limit